breatheco-de/main-documentation/README.md

 <p align="center"><img src="https://assets.breatheco.de/apis/img/images.php?blob&random&cat=icon&tags=breathecode,128"></p>
 <h1 align="center"> Welcome to BreatheCode </h1>

-Hello, my name is :blush: [Alejandro Sanchez](https://alesanchezr.com) I'm the founder of BreatheCode, thank you for taking the time to read this!  :smile:
+Hello, my name is :blush: [Alejandro Sanchez](https://alesanchezr.com) I'm one of the founders of BreatheCode, thank you for taking the time to read this!  :smile:

+If you are curios about breathecode this is our mission:

-> BreatheCode's mission is to **accelerate the way junior developers learn and evolve** using technology.
+> Use te**Accelerate the way junior developers learn and evolve** using technology.

 ### BreatheCode's code is divided in 4 main verticals:
 - **Tools**: Stuff you can download and use to learn how to build software faster.